sthagen/pilli/docs/index.md

 ## Bug Tracker

-Feature requests and bug reports are bested entered in the [todos of pilli](https://todo.sr.ht/~sthagen/pilli).
+Feature requests and bug reports are best entered in the [todos of pilli](https://todo.sr.ht/~sthagen/pilli).
 ## Primary Source repository

 The primary source repository of [pilli is at sourcehut](https://git.sr.ht/~sthagen/pilli)